-BEN: By the way, Tina asked me to tell you that from now on any questions will be with her lawyers present.
+BEN: By the way, Tina asked that from now on any questions will be with her lawyers present.
 (Listen) Right, lawyers, plural.
-(Listens) It's not that we don't want to help with the investigation.
-This is about our daughter, as you know.
-The lawyers are to ensure we don't cause ourselves any problems.
-(Listens) No, we don't have problems.
-But we don't want to cause them.
-So you can't manipulate us into saying what we don't mean!
+(Listens) So you can't manipulate us into saying what we don't mean!
 You know my wife shapes public opinion, right?
 And that public opinion topples governments.
 (Listens) Well, you're government.
 (Listens a long time.
 He gets a little nervous) I see.
 We'll be here.
-(Hangs up) The detective didn't like the lawyer idea.
+(Hangs up) He said that's how guilty people act.